MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/s2d-hyper-converged.md

 2. Follow the instructions for [provisioning a cluster from standalone Hyper-V hosts managed in the VMM fabric](hyper-v-standalone.md).

 > [!NOTE]
-> - When you set up the cluster, remember to select the **Enable Storage Spaces Direct** option on the **General Configuration** page of the Create Hyper-V Cluster wizard.
+> - When you set up the cluster, ensure to select the **Enable Storage Spaces Direct** option on the **General Configuration** page of the Create Hyper-V Cluster wizard.
 In **Resource Type**, select **Existing servers running a Windows Server operating system**, and select the Hyper-V hosts to add to the cluster.
 > - If S2D is enabled, you must validate the cluster.
 Skipping this step isn't supported.

 # [From bare metal machines](#tab/BareMetalMachines)